awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_troubleshoot.md

 If the AWS Management Console tells you that you're not authorized to perform an action, then you must contact your administrator for assistance\.
 Your administrator is the person that provided you with your user name and password\.

-The following example error occurs when the `mateojackson` IAM user tries to use the console to view details about a fictional `my-example-widget` resource but does not have the fictional `ecs:GetWidget` permissions\.
+The following example error occurs when the `mateojackson` tries to use the console to view details about a fictional `my-example-widget` resource but does not have the fictional `ecs:GetWidget` permissions\.

 ```
 User: arn:aws:iam::123456789012:user/mateojackson is not authorized to perform: ecs:GetWidget on resource: my-example-widget